-- 5.5.6 Where a large number of children are likely to be present on any licensed premises, the applicant will be required to include within their Operating Schedule the steps they will take to protect children from harm whilst on the premises.
-The Licensing Authority will expect the presence of an appropriate number of adult staff (being over 18 years of age) to ensure the children's protection from harm., The onus will be on the premises licence holder to ensure that staff members are suitable to carry out the supervision of children, which may include a criminal record check from the Disclosure & Barring Service. - 5.5.7 The options available for limiting access by children would include: - Limitations of the hours when children may be present; - Limitations or the exclusion of the presence of children under certain ages when particular specified activities are taking place; - Limitations on the parts of premises to which children might be given access: - Age limitations (below 18); - Requirements for accompanying adults (including for example, a combination of requirements which provide that children under a particular age must be accompanied and supervised by an adult); and - Full exclusion of those people under 18 years of age from the premises when any licensable activities are taking place. - 5.5.8 The Licensing Authority will not impose any condition that specifically requires access for children to be provided at any premises.
-Where no restriction or limitation is imposed the issue of access will remain a matter for the discretion of the individual licensee or club, subject to the requirements of the Act. - 5.5.9 In respect of premises licensed for the sale of alcohol, the Licensing Authority commends the Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks and compliance with the Retail Alert Bulletin. - 5.5.10 The sale of alcohol to children and young persons under the relevant age is a criminal offence, often resulting in harm to the children and young persons concerned and disturbance and nuisance to local residents and businesses.
-The Licensing Authority will therefore expect licensed premises to have adequate controls in place to prevent under age sales of alcohol to children and young persons. - 5.5.11 The Licensing Authority recognises that Lincolnshire County Council Trading Standards Service, as part of its responsibilities and duties under legislation controlling the sale of age restricted products including alcohol, provides advice and guidance on the controls and systems that may be adopted to help prevent such sales.
-The Licensing Authority also recognises that in liaison with the Police, the Trading Standards Service conducts covert test purchasing exercises in response to complaints and information received to check compliance with the law.
+- Where there is a strong element of gambling on the premises (but not, for example, the simple presence of a small number of cash prize gaming machines); and - Where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - 5.5.5 In the case of premises which are used for film exhibitions, conditions will be imposed restricting access only to those who meet the required age limit in line with any certificate granted by the British Board of Film Classification (BBFC) or, in specific cases, a certificate given to the film by the Licensing Authority itself. - 5.5.6 Films that have not been classified by the BBFC may only be shown after they have been classified by the Council.
+The Council has delegated the function of classifying such films, using the BBFC classification guidelines prevailing at the time, to designated officers.
+The Council requires that films are presented for classification at least 28 days prior to the intended date of exhibition. - 5.5.7 Where a large number of children are likely to be present on any licensed premises, the applicant will be required to include within their Operating Schedule the steps they will take to protect children from harm whilst on the premises.
+The Licensing Authority will expect the presence of an appropriate number of adult staff (being over 18 years of age) to ensure the children's protection from harm., The onus will be on the premises licence holder to ensure that staff members are suitable to carry out the supervision of children, which may include a criminal record check from the Disclosure & Barring Service. - 5.5.8 The options available for limiting access by children would include: - Limitations of the hours when children may be present; - Limitations or the exclusion of the presence of children under certain ages when particular specified activities are taking place; - Limitations on the parts of premises to which children might be given access: - Age limitations (below 18); - Requirements for accompanying adults (including for example, a combination of requirements which provide that children under a particular age must be accompanied and supervised by an adult); and - Full exclusion of those people under 18 years of age from the premises when any licensable activities are taking place. - 5.5.9 The Licensing Authority will not impose any condition that specifically requires access for children to be provided at any premises.
+Where no restriction or limitation is imposed the issue of access will remain a matter for the discretion of the individual licensee or club, subject to the requirements of the Act. - 5.5.10 In respect of premises licensed for the sale of alcohol, the Licensing Authority commends the Portman Group Code of Practice on the Naming, Packaging and Promotion of Alcoholic Drinks and compliance with the Retail Alert